Don DeVoe

-Donald Eugene DeVoe (born December 31, 1941) is a former American college basketball coach and former player.
+Donald Eugene DeVoe (born December 31, 1941) is an American former college basketball coach and former player.
 DeVoe played college basketball for Ohio State University, and later served as the head coach for Virginia Tech, the University of Wyoming, the University of Tennessee, the University of Florida and the United States Naval Academy.

 Early life and playing career

 Born in Sabina, Ohio, DeVoe grew up in the small town of Port William, Ohio.
 He attended Ohio State University in Columbus, Ohio, where he played for coach Fred Taylor's Ohio State Buckeyes from 1962 to 1964.
 He was a member of the 1962 Buckeyes team that lost to the Cincinnati Bearcats in the final game of the NCAA Tournament, as well as the Buckeyes' Big Ten Conference champion teams of 1963 and 1964.